AW-MAN/Hack8D/README.md

-Closed.Im dont have any motivation to update it.
+Im dont have any motivation to update it,but....But!
+Maybe im can make some rare updates.
 # Hack8R
 Game.
 Coded at HTML5 and Java
 Making to test my HTML5 abilities.